swat-ds/zombies-reimagined/_posts/articles/2017-05-03-zombie-ethics.md

 >“the normalization and legitimization of an array of dynamics – historical, cultural, institutional and interpersonal – that routinely advantage Whites while producing cumulative and chronic adverse outcomes for people of color”.[^5]

-One example of structural racism is the inordinate amount of unarmed Black men being murdered by police throughout the United States.
-This can be credited to the negative stereotypes associated with Black males.
+The adverse outcomes of structural racism surface in the inordinate amount of unarmed Black men being murdered by police throughout the U.S. One of the reasons this is such a prevalent issue is widespread acceptance of negative stereotypes associated with Black males.
 For example, the superpredator stereotype holds that Black males, no matter their size, are more dangerous than their white counterparts.

 >“For example, Black men are more likely than White men to be misremembered as carrying a weapon , are more likely to facilitate the visual recognition of a weapon, are more likely to be shot mistakenly in a virtual crime scenario while holding an innocent object such as a soda can , and are more likely to activate concepts related to crime.” [^6]